-Crafted in a very personal style by father and son, our Cáceres collection draws from deeply historic sources to present a colorful and vibrant selection of crockery for the everyday.
+Handmade in a very personal style by father and son, our Cáceres collection draws from deeply historic sources and traditions to present a colorful and vibrant selection of crockery for the everyday.

 This region of Spain is known for its beautiful “dehesas”: extensive landscapes of Mediterranean forest dominated by the traditional cultures of pig breeding and ham curing.
 It is a humble place, where pottery draws its roots not from fanciful artists trying to impress the courts, but from a rustic tradition where artisans used to provide for the daily needs of peasants.